dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/stripe.md

 ### Source `stripe_source`

-This function retrieves data from the Stripe API for the specified endpoint
+This function retrieves data from the Stripe API for the specified endpoint:

 ```python
 @dlt.source